The Daily Recipe

 Instructions

-2. Roast the asparagus: While the farro cooks, preheat your oven to 425°F (220°C) and line a sheet pan with parchment paper.
-Arrange the asparagus in a single layer — don't crowd them or they'll steam instead of roast.
-Drizzle with 2 tablespoons olive oil, sprinkle with ½ teaspoon kosher salt and ¼ teaspoon black pepper, and toss to coat evenly.
-Roast for 10–14 minutes, until the tips are slightly golden and crispy and the stalks are tender when pierced with a fork.
-Thinner asparagus will be done closer to 10 minutes; thicker stalks may need the full 14.
-Remove from the oven and let cool slightly.
+2. Roast the asparagus: While the farro cooks, preheat your oven to 425°F (220°C).
+Line a sheet pan with parchment paper.
+Arrange the asparagus spears in a single layer — do not crowd them or they'll steam instead of roast.
+Drizzle with 2 tablespoons of olive oil, season generously with salt and cracked black pepper, and toss to coat.
+Roast for 10–14 minutes (depending on thickness) until tips are lightly golden and caramelized and stalks are just tender when pierced with a fork.
+Thin spears will take 10 minutes; thicker ones need the full 14.
+Remove from the oven and let cool on the pan.

-3. Make the lemon tahini dressing: Add the tahini, fresh lemon juice, lemon zest, garlic cloves, parsley, basil, chives, olive oil, maple syrup, and salt to a blender or food processor.
+4. Make the Lemon Tahini Green Goddess Dressing: Add the tahini, lemon juice, lemon zest, basil, chives, garlic, olive oil, salt, and maple syrup (if using) to a small blender or food processor.
 Blend on high for 30 seconds.
-Scrape down the sides.
-With the blender running on low, add cold water one tablespoon at a time until the dressing reaches a pourable, creamy consistency — similar to a thick vinaigrette.
-It will look almost pale green and very smooth.
-Taste and adjust: add more lemon for brightness, more salt for depth, or a splash more water if too thick.
-This dressing thickens in the fridge, so make it slightly thinner than you think you need.
+With the blender running, add ice cold water one tablespoon at a time until the dressing reaches a pourable but creamy consistency — it should ribbon off a spoon.
+Taste and adjust: more lemon for brightness, more salt if flat, more water if too thick.
+The dressing will thicken slightly in the fridge, so make it just a touch thinner than you want.
+Transfer to a jar.

 Tips